AaltoSciComp/python-for-scicomp/content/numpy-advanced.rst

 .. objectives::

    - Understand why NumPy has so many specialized functions for specific operations
-   - Understand the underlying machinery of the Numpy ``ndarray`` object
+   - Understand the underlying machinery of the Numpy :class:`~numpy.ndarray` object
    - Understand when and why NumPy makes a copy of the data rather than a view

-   This is intended as a follow-up to the basic NumPy lesson.
-The indended audience for this advanced lesson is those who have used NumPy before and now want to learn how to get the most out of this amazing package.
+   This is intended as a follow-up to the :doc:`basic NumPy lesson <numpy>`.
+The intended audience for this advanced lesson is those who have used NumPy before and now want to learn how to get the most out of this amazing package.